dancasas/SMPLitex/README.md

 ### Text To Image with Diffusers
-In the ´script' folder, we include a file for generating UV maps from a text prompt and a pre-trained model.
+In the ´script´ folder, we include a file for generating texture maps from a text prompt and a pre-trained model.
 You can check its usage as:

 	python text2image.py -h

-For example, if you want to generate the UV map of a football player with 75 inference steps, and a guidance scale of 3, and save it in "football.png":
+For example, if you want to generate the UV map of a football player with 75 inference steps, and a guidance scale of 2, and save it in "bill-gates.png":

-	python text2image.py --guidance_scale 3 --inference_steps 75 --prompt "a sks texturemap of bill gates" --output_file "bill-gates.png"
+	python text2image.py --guidance_scale 2 --inference_steps 75 --prompt "a sks texturemap of bill gates" --output_file "bill-gates.png"